Yamato-Security/hayabusa/README-English.md

 > Note: You need to run the binary from the Hayabusa root directory.

 # Usage
-You need to run the binary from the Hayabusa root directory.
-There are different binary versions in `.\bin` compiled for different operating systems and architectures.
-Also, there are two different versions of the evtx library being used when compiled: `0.6.7` and `0.7.2`.
-The `0.7.2` version should work but we have only tested it with `0.6.7` so please use that if you experience any problems with `0.7.2`.
-Please replace `hayabusa.exe` in the examples below with the appropriate Hayabusa binary filename.

 > Note: You need to run the Hayabusa binary from the Hayabusa root directory.
+Example: `.\bin\hayabusa.exe`

 ## Command line options
 ```bash